MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/live-reload.md

   Attempted to build a project that references the Live Reload nuget package but the Visual Extension is not installed.

-* **XLR004**: *Live Reload requires at least Visual Studio 2017 version 15.8 for non-.NET Standard projects.*

-  Support for projects other than .NET Standard requires at least 15.8 (Preview).

 ### App doesn't connect